alphagov/pay-tech-docs/source/documentation/04-quick-start-guide.md

 #### Generate API Key for API Explorer

-1. Sign in to the [self-service admin site](https://selfservice.payments.service.gov.uk/) with the sandbox account login details you received.
+1. Sign in to the [GOV.UK Pay admin site](https://selfservice.payments.service.gov.uk/) with the sandbox account login details you received.

 1. Click on the API key section, then click **Generate a new key**.